List of international cricket centuries by Virat Kohli

 Kohli made his Test debut against the West Indies in 2011 and scored his first century in the format during the Australian tour in January 2012.
 In the first Test of the 2014–15 Border–Gavaskar Trophy, he became the fourth Indian player to score centuries in both innings of a Test match after making 115 and 141.
 (Note: He is the second player to achieve this feat on captaincy debut; the first being Greg Chappell.)
 He was appointed as the captain of the Test team during the series and became the first player to score centuries in each of his first three Test innings as captain.
 In 2016, Kohli became the fifth player to score three or more double centuries in a calendar year.
 (Note: The feat was previously achieved by Don Bradman (in 1930), Ricky Ponting (in 2003) and Brendon McCullum (in 2014).)
 The following year, he repeated the feat and also became the first batsman to score four double centuries in consecutive Test series.
 His seven double centuries is the joint fourth-most by a player.
 (Note: His seven double-centuries are the most by a captain.)
-In 2017, he became the first captain to score ten centuries in a calendar year.
-Following year, he scored eleven centuries, second-most in a calendar year to Tendulkar.
+In 2017, he became the first captain to score eleven centuries in a calendar year.The following year, in 2018, he repeated this feat with eleven centuries, second-most in a calendar year to Tendulkar.
 In 2019, Kohli scored seven centuries which included five ODI-centuries.
 Moreover, he scored his highest score in Test-cricket against South Africa.
-In December 2022, Kohli scored a hundred against Bangladesh in the third ODI to surpass Ricky Ponting's record of 71 centuries in international cricket.
+In December 2022, Kohli scored a hundred against Bangladesh in the third ODI to surpass Ricky Ponting's total of 71 centuries in international cricket.

-Kohli scored his only T20I hundred, his first century in international cricket in nearly three years, against Afghanistan at the 2022 Asia Cup.
+Kohli scored his only T20I hundred against Afghanistan at the 2022 Asia Cup.
 (Note: The century was scored after 1,021 days from his previous hundred) The following year, he scored 186 against Australia in the first innings of the fourth Test.
 (Note: It was his first Test century in over three years.)
 He would score another century in the third innings of the first Test against Australia in November 2024; this would turn out to be his last Test century due to his retirement from the format in May 2025.